What is it?

 Can I get it?

-You'll also need version 2.0 or newer of the Microsoft .NET Framework.
-Version 2.0 can be downloaded here.
-Links to the 2.0 Service Pack and other Framework downloads can be found there as well.
+For that release, you will also need version 4.7.2 or newer of the Microsoft .NET Framework.
+Version 4.7.2 can be downloaded here.
+Links to other Framework downloads can be found there as well.